yewenlyu/Obsidian-Vault-Discrete-Notes/Python Generator.md

+---
+aliases:
+  - generator
+---
-In Python, a **generator** is a special type of iterator that allows you to create a sequence of values on the fly, one at a time, rather than generating and storing the entire sequence in memory.
+In Python, a **generator** is a special type of [[Python Iterator|iterator]] that allows you to create a sequence of values on the fly, one at a time, rather than generating and storing the entire sequence in memory.
 Generators are defined using functions that yield values instead of returning them, making them memory-efficient and ideal for working with large datasets or streams of data.

 ### How Generators Work

-Generators are created using functions that contain one or more `yield` statements.
+**Generators** are created using functions that contain one or more `yield` statements.
 When a generator function is called, it doesn’t execute immediately but returns a **generator object**.
 This object can then be iterated over, with each call to `next()` on the generator resuming from where it left off in the function, running until it encounters the next `yield` statement or the end of the function.

 ### Defining a Generator